adamisntdead/notes/Irish/Composition/Leagan Amach - Litir.md

 **Translation**: Well I have to go now.
 I am going out with my family.
 Tell your family I was asking for them.
 Write to me soon.

-**Note**: If you are wriitng to your family, change 'dul amach le mo chlann' to something like 'dul amach le mo chairde'.
+**Note**: If you are writing to your family, change 'dul amach le mo chlann' to something like 'dul amach le mo chairde'.
 You may also have to change 'don chlann' to 'gach duine'.

+## Coirp

+This section should be 3-4 paragraphs, usually 3 is enough.

+### Alt 1 (Paragraph 1)

+- An turas ann (the journey there)
+- Ag sroicheadh an áit (getting to the place)

+### Alt 2 (Paragraph 2)

+- Cad a rinne tú? (what did you do?
+Be detailed - things like football, beach, swimming .....)

+### Alt 3 (Paragraph 3)

+This paragraph depends on if you are home yet.

+- Abhaile?
+(When did/will you go home)
+- Cad a dhéanfaidh tú?
+What will you do (activitied there or what will you do at home)